spheronFdn/shardeum-docs/docs/storage/spheron.md

 > Checkout our [Framework Guide](https://docs.spheron.network/framework-guide/) for more info.

 ## How to deploy dynamic-apps/servers on Spheron?

+Deploying compute instances on Spheron is simple and effortless, whether you're using a Docker image from Docker Hub or deploying a marketplace app.
+Follow these steps to deploy your compute instance on Spheron:

+1. **Set up your Cluster:**<br/>
+   Create a new cluster on Spheron by selecting **Import from Docker Hub** or **Start from Marketplace App**.

+2. **For Docker Hub:**<br/>

+   1. Enter the name for your cluster and docker image.
+   2. Then, Add the tag and **Click Next**.
+   3. Select the instance plan that suits your needs and **Click Select Plan**.
+   4. Create new **Port Mapping**.
+Add the container port, and Select the exposed port you want to map it to.
+   5. Add **Environment Variables** if any.
+Use the **Secret Key toggle** if the value is a secret key.
+When you enable the secret key toggle, it will not be saved in the database.
+   6. Select your preferred **Region** if any.
+If you do not add a region, the container will be deployed in any region.
+   7. You can add advanced configuration if required.
+   8. **Click Deploy** to initiate deployment.

+3. **For Marketplace App:**<br/>

+   1. Pick your desired template from the marketplace.
+   2. Spheron will automatically select the recommended plan for the specific template.
+   3. If you want to change the plan, **Click Change Plan**.
+   4. Select the instance plan that suits your needs, and **Click Select Plan**.
+   5. Select your preferred **Region** if any.
+If you do not add a region, the container will be deployed in any region.
+   6. You can add additional configuration as required.
+   7. **Click Deploy** to initiate deployment.

 ## How to upload to IPFS using Spheron SDK?